 With A. Levenson & C. Zoghi, “Why are Jobs Designed the Way They Are?,” Research in Labor Economics (2010).

-With W. Van der Stede, K. Merchant & M. Vargus, “Performance Measure Properties & Incentive System Design,” Industrial Relations (2009).
+With K. Merchant, W. Van der Stede & M. Vargus, “Performance Measure Properties and Incentive Plan Design,” Industrial Relations (2009).

-With G. Baker & B. Holmstrom, "The Internal Economics of the Firm," Quarterly Journal of Economics (1994).
+With G. Baker & B. Holmstrom, “The Internal Economics of the Firm: Evidence from Personnel Data,” Quarterly Journal of Economics (1994).

 For a listing of research publications please visit